New Gate Exploratorium

 An autism and ADHD diagnosis at 42 brought new understanding to lifelong challenges with work, education, and self‑talk.
 Living with the tension between off‑the‑charts nonverbal intelligence and “just” above‑average verbal skills made traditional education disorienting and isolating.
 Plant medicine helped me meet these pieces of myself with compassion—not to erase them, but to weave them into wholeness.

-My work now is to help others do the same: to turn fragmentation into wholeness, insight into action, and sensitivity into sacred strength- beginning with evenings that feel safe, clear, and genuinely restful.
+My work now is to help others do the same: to turn fragmentation into wholeness, insight into action, and sensitivity into sacred strength.

 Training & credentials